Configuring a sensor to ignore or whitelist traffic from certain IP addresses

 How can you configure a network or host-based sensor to ignore or whitelist traffic from certain internal hosts without creating firewall rules?

-Users can utilize the
+Users can use the

 Filtering IPS events by IP Address (source or destination)

-Example Scenario: We have a scanner located at 192.168.0.1 that routinely generates many security events during audit scans.
+Example Scenario: We have a scanner that is located at 192.168.0.1 that routinely generates many security events during audit scans.
 Because we know that these events are benign, we do not want our IPS using the extra system resources to process the events.
 We also do not want to use our SiteProtector database to store all of this unnecessary security event data.
 We can filter this traffic at the inspection engine level by using the following tuning parameter:

 ip addr 192.168.0.1